 Do you receive any other other benefits in relation to providing the financial services to me?

 We may also receive additional benefits such as help with marketing expenses, complimentary or subsidised attendance at conferences, and other rewards such as gift vouchers, tickets to sporting events and invitations to social events that are below $300.
 These benefits that are between $100 and $300 in value, and other benefits, that relate to information technology software or support provided by a product issuer or that relate to educational and training purposes, are recorded in a register which meets legislative requirements.
-This Register is publicly available and a copy can be provided to you for a small charge at your request.
+This Register is publicly available and a copy can be provided to you.

 Do any relationships or associations exist which might influence you in providing me with the financial services?